 In contrast, if you flip your steak frequently, every 30-40 seconds or so, then neither side has a chance to cool because both sides are exposed to the heat source relatively evenly.
 Your steaks cook more quickly and more evenly edge-to-edge.

-You can easily have a 100 degree temp difference on your griddle from one side to the next, so use that to your advantage.
+You can easily have a 100 degree temperature difference on your flat top grill from one side to the next, so use that to your advantage.

 Sear your steaks on the hottest area of the griddle to get a nice crust first.
-Then after searing, you can move your strip or thick cut steaks over to the cooler side of your griddle and slowly bring them up to temp, instead of continuing to scorch the outside of the meat.
+Then after searing, you can move your New York strip steak or thick cut steaks over to the cooler side of your griddle and slowly bring them up to temp, instead of continuing to scorch the exterior of the steak.

 Finishing your Blackstone steak with butter or sauce